If money talks, then why are some people refuse to allow around nine percent of the American population to say anything? Or, simply, be themselves?

 The point of keeping to the theme for Dodge was to make sure that message of being “Never Neutral” can bridge brand loyalty from the GLBT consumer base by sticking to their core universal messages: Bold design with performance-minded driving characteristics.
 The Durango works as a great product for LGBT couples and families without having to show them in the vehicle.
 In all, “Never Neutral” knows no sexual orientation and Dodge’s image works well with many parts of the community.
 Though one would argue the subtlety of the tag line was skewed to GLBT consumers.
 It would appear that way, but the line is one of Dodge’s standard messages for the Durango’s overall campaign.

 In contrast, Buick’s advert deviates slightly from its standard print spreads.
 The only difference from the rest of the brand's advertising for the Regal was the color of the typeface in the tag line of “Luxury that’s comfortable in its own skin.”
 The last few words of the tag line were done in pink.

 That is a huge step in marketing, yet it is also debatable.
-Some might say that GLBT consumers will be loyal to a brand if their advertising features a same gender couple with the product.
+Some might say that LGBT consumers will be loyal to a brand if their advertising features a same-gender couple with the product.
 That works for some products – Subaru did that for most of the 2000s.
 However, given the duality of socio-political ideology, does it matter whether the message is better than the image?
-Or, rather, could an image showing a same-gender couple matter for GLBT-specific ad campaigns attracting a product to the vehicle.
+Or, rather, could an image showing a same-gender couple matter for LGBT-specific ad campaigns attracting a product to the vehicle.

 That is why there is another part to this story…